 - Add red-pepper flakes and anchovies drained and straight from the can.
 No need to chop them.
 They will dissolve when they’re cooked.
 Stir to combine the anchovies with the shallots, about 2 minutes.

 - Add tomato paste and season with salt and pepper.
-Cook, stirring constantly to prevent any scorching, until the tomato paste has started to cook in the oil a bit, caramelizing at the edges, and turning from bright red to a deeper rusty, brick color, about 2 minutes
+Cook, stirring constantly to prevent any scorching, until the tomato paste has started to cook in the oil a bit, caramelizing at the edges, and turning from a bright red color to a deeper brick color, about 2 minutes

-- Remove the pot from the heat and transfer about half of the sauce into a jar, leaving the rest behind.
-(These are your leftovers that you can use for a future dish).
+- Remove the pot from the heat and transfer about half of the sauce into a jar or small bowl, leaving the rest behind.
+(These are the leftovers that you can use for a future dish).

-Fill another large pot with salted water and bring to a boil.
+- Fill another large pot with salted water and bring to a boil.
 Cook pasta according to package instructions or until very al-dente.
-Save a cup of pasta water when draining.
-Transfer the cooked pasta to Dutch oven with the remaining shallot mixture and one cup of pasta water.
-Cook over medium-high heat, tossing the pasta with the shallot mixture to coat each piece of pasta, use a wooden spoon to scape up any bits at the bottom until the pasta is a thick sauce and is reduced and is sticky, but not saucy, 3 to 5 minutes.
-Divide pasta into bowls or one large serving bowl and top with a little parmesan cheese and the fresh parsley.
+Save a cup of pasta water when draining (save more to use for reheating leftovers).
+Transfer the cooked pasta to a Dutch oven with the remaining shallot mixture and one cup of pasta water.
+Cook over medium-high heat, tossing the pasta with the shallot mixture to coat each piece of pasta, use a wooden spoon or spatula to scrape up any bits at the bottom until the pasta is a thick sauce and is reduced and is sticky, but not saucy, 3 to 5 minutes.
+Divide pasta into bowls or one large serving bowl and top with a little chopped garlic and fresh parsley mixture.

 Gorgeous Annie – this looks SO good and SO simple!
 I actually wrote a post about saving the pasta water – which I ALWAYS forget to do.
 I put the measuring cup in the strainer so that it’s staring me in the face before I pour the pasta in!
 Thank you as always for including me! xoxo